unnsse/unnsse.io/content/posts/dankpolynomials.md

 # Testing

-We implemented tests using [Kotest](https://kotest.io), which provided a highly expressive, declarative, and powerful testing experience.
+Decided to use [Kotest](https://kotest.io), for test coverage, which provided a highly expressive, declarative, and powerful testing experience.

 ## Kotest